 - Roast the beets in tin foil after washing and trimming up the beets.
 Roast them for approximately 1 hour on a baking sheet and then let cool completely.

-- Remove the skins of the beets and then cube into bite size pieces.
+- Remove the skins of the beets and then cube them into bite-size pieces.

-- In a saucepan, add the sugar, vinegar, orange juice, salt and pepper.
-Mix to boiling and then turn down the heat.
+- In a saucepan, add the sugar, vinegar, orange juice, salt, and pepper.
+Bring to a boil and then turn down the heat to a simmer..

 - Add the cornstarch and water together to make a slurry.
-Add to the sauce to thicken.
+Add the slurry to the sauce to thicken, stirring constantly.

 - Once the sauce thickens, add the beets and continue to mix together for about 5 minutes so the beets can heat through.